scenarioo/scenarioo-js/README.md

 [![Version](https://badge.fury.io/js/scenarioo-js.png)](http://badge.fury.io/js/scenarioo-js)  [![Build Status](https://travis-ci.org/scenarioo/scenarioo-js.svg?branch=develop)](https://travis-ci.org/scenarioo/scenarioo-js)

-Using ScenariooJS in your protractor (or pure [WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs)) e2e tests you can generate powerful e2e test reports including screenshots and make it available to everybody involved in your project through the Scenarioo Viewer web application - see Demo @ http://demo.scenarioo.org.
+Using ScenariooJS in your protractor (or pure [WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs)) e2e tests you can generate powerful e2e test reports including screenshots and make it available to everybody involved in your project through the Scenarioo Viewer Web Application: [see Scenarioo Viewer Demo](http://demo.scenarioo.org).

 Here is how an example test report of a test scenario in the viewer looks:
 ![Example of browsing a test scenario in the Scenarioo Viewer](docs/scenarioo-viewer-example.png)